 I decided to switch things up a bit.
 Wow, I can’t even believe I’m going there, but I am.
 Change is good – right?
 Well today, I did the unthinkable, and I’m sure you know where I’m going with this.
 This morning, I went full-on SA-VOR-Y, and I was pleasantly surprised.

 Again, these are one of those times in which I didn’t want to go to the store so that meant that I had to be creative and use what was already in my fridge.
 I knew I had plenty of eggs in the fridge, but I didn’t want just a plan ole egg because that’s boring.
 I wanted to spice things up just a bit without getting too creative at least this time.
 I also had a bunch of kale and sweet prairie bread that I purchased at Sprouts a few days ago.
 With those few ingredients, I decided to make fried egg kale toast, and it was really good.
 The prairie bread had just the right amount of sweetness.
-Oh, it was good.
 It took all of ten minutes to prepare this light breakfast on this beautiful Saturday morning.
-After lightly toasting a slice of prairie bread and layering with the fried egg kale on top, I took my first bite without any hesitation and was hooked.
-Yes, it was quick, light, and protein rich.
+After lightly toasting a slice of prairie bread, and layering it with the fried egg with kale, I took my first bite without any hesitation and was hooked.
+Yes, it was quick, light, and rich in protein.

 This fried egg kale toast also makes a wonderful and nutritious sandwich.
 Pile on the veggies using romaine lettuce, a slice of tomato, and avocado or a spread of hummus for a quick, delicious, healthy, and budget-friendly breakfast, brunch or lunch.
 Give it a try today and if you like leave a comment down below.
 I would love to hear from you or any adaptations you made.